 6) Check Wallets for Whales

-Here’s some advice that you might actually use a blockchain explorer.
-Most explorers for the Ethereum, Polygon, and Binance Smart Chains will let you look at all the tokens out there.
-Pop in your token address and you can actually see a list of the top token holders who hold that token.
-If more than 20% of a token is held by 1 wallet… or even if the top 10 wallets hold more than 20% combined… you could be getting rugged.
-The idea here is that one person could sell all their tokens, which is a large majority of all the tokens, and crash the price.
-This is actually probably the easiest way to spot a rug pull.
+Pop in the token address to the search bar and you can actually see a list of the top token holders who hold that token.
+If more than 20% of a token is held by 1 wallet, or even if the top 10 wallets hold more than 20% combined, you could be getting rugged.

 7) Total Value Locked

-In terms of investing in a project and not a specific coin, you can actually check out a metric that is called “TVL” or “total value locked”.
-TVL is the total dollar amount of coins and tokens invested into the project.
-For example, AAVE, which is a well-known bluechip borrowing and lending platform has over 20 billion invested in it.
-A degen yield farm I saw on the subreddit cryptomoonshots that recently launched was around $100,000. $100,000 is still a ton of money, but nothing compares to $20 billion or the $10 billion that Curve Finance has.
+For example, AAVE, which is a well-known bluechip borrowing and lending platform, has over $20 billion invested in it.
+A degen yield farm I saw on the subreddit r/CryptoMoonShots that recently launched was around $100,000. $100,000 is still a ton of money, but nothing compares to $20 billion or the $10 billion that Curve Finance has.

-Secondly, you should probably tell everyone else about the rug pull, maybe you can share via the Discord or Telegram.
+Secondly, you should probably tell everyone else about the rug pull.
+Maybe you can share via the Discord or Telegram.

 Thirdly, you should reach out to the Rug Doctor and maybe they can add the token to their list.